Wiedersehen: Plot

-Jimmy McGill and Kim Wexler work a successful scam to replace approved building plans for a Mesa Verde branch in Lubbock, Texas, with plans for a bigger building.
+Jimmy McGill and Kim Wexler work a successful scam to replace approved building plans for a Mesa Verde branch in Lubbock, Texas with plans for a bigger building.
 On their way home, Jimmy suggests using their skills for more cons, but Kim counsels caution.
-After Jimmy’s hearing, he discovers from the committee secretary that they have denied his reinstatement.
-When Jimmy confronts the chairman, he tells Jimmy some of his answers were perceived as insincere, and he can reapply in a year.

-When an enraged Jimmy recounts the hearing to Kim, she points out that Jimmy never mentioned Chuck McGill; since their dispute was why Jimmy was suspended, the panel members considered his answers to be disingenuous.
-Jimmy complains that Kim only "slums" with him when she wants something, but Kim angrily points out that she has been Jimmy's biggest supporter since they first met.
-That night, Jimmy returns to Kim's apartment and wordlessly starts packing his belongings.
-Kim asks if he still wants to be a lawyer.
-He says yes and Kim says she will help.

 Lalo Salamanca and Nacho Varga visit Hector Salamanca, who is in a nursing home.
 Lalo reminds Hector of the time Hector burned down a hotel in Mexico and killed the owner, who had treated Hector disrespectfully.
 He reveals he kept a souvenir — the front desk concierge bell.
 He ties the bell to Hector's wheelchair, allowing Hector to communicate more effectively.
 Lalo takes Nacho to Los Pollos Hermanos so he can meet Gus Fring in person, then asks Nacho to take him to Gus's chicken farm so he can see where the Salamancas receive their drugs after Gus's trucks bring them over the border.

 Werner Ziegler's crew blasts the rock preventing construction of the meth lab's elevator, then celebrate because the end of their job is in sight.
-Werner asks if he can fly to Germany for a weekend with his wife, then come back to finish the work.
+Werner asks permission to fly to Germany for a weekend with his wife, then come back to finish the work.
 Instead, Mike Ehrmantraut offers Werner an extra phone call with his wife, which Werner accepts.

+After Jimmy's reinstatement hearing, he discovers that he has been denied because some of his answers were perceived as insincere, and that he can reapply in a year.
+An enraged Jimmy recounts the hearing to Kim, who points out that Jimmy never mentioned Chuck McGill; since their dispute caused Jimmy's suspension, the panel members considered his answers to be disingenuous.
+Jimmy complains that Kim only "slums" with him when she wants something, but Kim angrily responds that she has been Jimmy's biggest supporter since they first met.
+That night, Jimmy returns to Kim's apartment and wordlessly starts packing his belongings.
+Kim asks if he still wants to be a lawyer.
+He says yes, and Kim says she will help.

-When Mike receives his morning report from the on-duty security team the next day, he notices dead pixels in some monitor displays.
-He finds that Werner temporarily disabled the cameras, which permitted him to move through the warehouse undetected.
-He then cut the padlocks for the doors leading to the roof and escaped by climbing down the building's maintenance ladder.
+When Mike receives his report from the on-duty security team the next morning, he notices dead pixels in some camera feeds.
+He finds that Werner temporarily disabled the cameras with a laser, permitting him to move through the warehouse undetected, cut the padlocks for the doors leading to the roof and escape by climbing down the building's maintenance ladder.